Cornelius a Lapide

 It is asked, third, what is the division of this book, and what and how many are its parts?
 Hugh of St. Victor, and after him Richard of St. Victor, Book III on the Apocalypse, Part II, chapter VII, hold that the book has three parts, in which a threefold vanity of man is described: the first of changeableness, the second of mortality, the third of curiosity; or, as St. Bonaventure puts it, the vanity of nature, of guilt, and of misery.

 But I say that there are two primary parts of Ecclesiastes.
 The first extends from chapter I to chapter VII, in which he shows that all the things of the sublunary world, which vain men esteem as great, are empty and vain, and therefore that the happiness which is placed in them is vain.
 The second extends from chapter VII to the end, in which, having dispelled vanity, he demonstrates that truth and true happiness lie in virtue, and in the fear and worship of God.
 Therefore in the very first chapter he refutes those who measured the supreme good by knowledge; in the second and third chapters likewise he rebuts those who, like the Epicureans, placed the end of goods in pleasure; in the fourth chapter, those who placed it in honors; in the fifth and sixth he confutes those who placed happiness in riches and wealth.
+The first portion of these six chapters, therefore, is occupied with refuting others' views; the second portion of the same number of chapters is engaged in confirming his own position.
+Accordingly, in chapter VII he discusses the three kinds of goods — of the soul, I say, the body, and fortune — and their corresponding evils.
+What the use of all these is, and how all our affairs depend on divine providence, he shows clearly.
+From there to the very end of the book, he preaches about leading a life of piety and justice, so that we may at last be united to God and enjoy eternal happiness.

 Again, you may divide this book with Lyra more minutely chapter by chapter, so that in it almost as many — namely ten — vanities are catalogued: in the first chapter, the immoderate desire for knowledge; in the second, the appetite for pleasures; in the third, the desire for a longer life; in the fourth and fifth, the ambition for dominion and rank; in part of the fifth and the whole of the sixth, the greed for riches; in the seventh, the art of divination and foreknowledge of the future; in the eighth, the pursuit of praise and fame; in the ninth, the chasing after fortune; in part of the ninth and the whole of the tenth, bodily strength; in the eleventh and twelfth, the glory of youthful age.